-When I lived in Canada, I often went to a farmer’s market on the weekend.
-It was in a big building, and in the basement there was a store where people were lining up every weekend up to buy some special tofu.
+When I lived in Toronto, Canada, I often went to the St Lawrence farmers market on the weekend.
+It was in a big building, and in the basement there was a store where people were lining up every weekend to buy some special tofu.

 My friend was a regular customer at the store, so she let me taste it when she bought it.
 I was very surprised!
 Firstly, because it was so expensive, and secondly because it was a very simple tofu recipe.
 They were selling the tofu cubed and cooked with sauce for $7.99!
 The sauce was made with soy sauce and sugar or maple syrup.